dudash/openshift-workshops/www/workshop-lab0.md

 ---

 ## Welcome to Open Shift
-This lab provides a quick tour of the console to help you get familiar with the user interface along with some key terminology we will use in future lab content.
+This lab provides a quick tour of the console to help you get familiar with the user interface along with some key terminology we will use in subsequent lab content.

 ## Primary Navigation
-TBD
+Coming Soon...

 ## Key Terms
-TBD
+Coming Soon...